geoff-project/coi-utils/docs/guide/lsa_utils.rst

 Trimming One or Several Scalar Settings
 ---------------------------------------

-The function `~cernml.lsa_utils.trim_scalar_settings()` provides a convenient way to trim scalar settings in the LSA database.
-In the simplest case, you simply pass a mapping of parameter name to new value and the context to be
+The function `trim_scalar_settings()` provides a convenient way to trim scalar settings in the LSA database.
+In the simplest case, you simply pass a mapping of parameter name to new value and the context to be modified:
-modified:

 .. code-block:: python